Monday to Friday

 Enhanced safety thanks to innovative technologies

-Government benefits such as the €3,000 ecological bonus for the purchase of vehicles costing less than €47,000, or the €5,000 conversion bonus are now well-known incentives for companies.
+Government benefits such as the €3,000 environmental bonus for the purchase of vehicles costing less than €47,000 or the €5,000 for the conversion premium are now well-known incentives for companies.
 Nevertheless, the benefits in terms of employee safety are still poorly understood, or at least rather vague.

 Silence: danger or advantage?